Skip to main content

 3. Is this activity reinforcing a cycle of distraction or building the capacity for focus?

-We don’t need to fear technology, but we must be discerning stewards of its use.
-When a digital tool is grounded in neuroscience and designed to stretch the brain rather than just entertain it, it ceases to be "screen time" and becomes a sophisticated engine for neuroplastic change.
+We can be discerning stewards of technology, and especially when a digital tool is designed to stretch the brain rather than just entertain it, it ceases to be "screen time" and becomes a sophisticated engine for neuroplastic change.

 Tags: